 The start of this season has been a tumultuous one.
 Luka Doncic has been on an absolute tear, the ongoing resurgence of big men like Joel Embiid and Nikola Jokic is proving to be more than just a fluke, and the tunnel 'fits have been top-tier.

-There haven’t been many professional athletes that have been able to walk the tightrope between the two extremes.
-Now, however, the next-gen of NBA superstars has turned that tightrope into more of a suspension bridge, with enough space to experiment authentically with their personal style, without having to worry about falling off.
+Aside from the on-court happenings, players have been constantly refining their style and showing out with their tunnel 'fits.
+There haven’t been many professional athletes able to walk the tightrope between the two extremes.
+Now, however, the next-gen of NBA superstars have turned that tightrope into more of a suspension bridge, with enough space to experiment authentically with their personal style, without having to worry about falling off.

-While there are now a plethora of names to choose from — unthinkable only two years ago — we’ve identified five next-gen NBA players whose style we seriously fuck with.
-All five players, along with their best fits, are outlined below.
+While there are now a plethora of names to choose from, we’ve identified five NBA players whose style we seriously rock with.
+All five players, along with their best 'fits, are outlined below.

 The new-age NBA player’s style is too nice.
 Here are our five favorites.

-The OKC star plays with different colors, textures, and patterns to create eye-catching fits that go beyond the “cozy boy” style.
+The OKC star plays with different colors, textures, and patterns to create eye-catching 'fits that go beyond the “cozy boy” style.
 He makes looking comfortable effortlessly cool.
 Style is all about being able to see the bigger picture and matching pieces with one another to create a type of story.
 Shai does just that and more.
-If only we all looked as good in a hoodie and jeans but, alas, we are not Shai Gilgeous-Alexander.
+If only we all looked as good in a fleece jacket and jeans but, alas, we are not Shai Gilgeous-Alexander.